 The rating revaluation of non-domestic properties that was due to be held in 2015 will now take place in 2017.
-This means that the bulk of the preparatory work will take place in 2014 - 2016 as the valuations will require to be finalised by the end of the summer in 2016.
-In Orkney and Shetland, the Assessor is responsible for assessing the values of some 4,000 non-domestic properties that currently have a total rateable value of £70M.
+This means that the bulk of the preparatory work will take place in 2015 - 2016 as the valuations will require to be finalised by October 2016.
+In Orkney and Shetland, the Assessor is responsible for assessing the values of some 4,100 non-domestic properties that currently have a total rateable value of £70M.
 Equalities issues may arise through the day-to-day dealing with individuals either:

 - 1. in person at the property;

 - 2. in person at the Board's offices; or

-- 3. through e-mail or other forms of correspondence
+- 3. through e-mail or other forms of correspondence.